mcarfagno/ground-vehicles-navigation/README.md

 * This Demo is built on top of [POLARIS_GEM_e2 simulator](https://gitlab.engr.illinois.edu/gemillins/POLARIS_GEM_e2).
 * The MPC is implemented using the [CasADi](https://web.casadi.org/docs/) framework, using [1] as reference.
+* The MPPI is implemented, using [2] as reference.

 ## Project Structure